danielsaidi/DocumentKit/Sources/DocumentKit/DocumentKit.docc/Articles/Getting-Started.md

 DocumentKit is a Swift library that adds more capabilities to `DocumentGroup`-based iOS apps.

-A document-based SwiftUI app returns a `DocumentGroup` scene from its body property, which you can customize to load various document types into your own custom views.
-It's an easy and powerful way to create apps that can be used to edit documents that can be stored on the user's device and in the cloud.
+Document-based SwiftUI apps return a `DocumentGroup` scene, into which you can load your own custom views to edit various document types.
+It's an easy and very powerful way to create apps that can edit documents and store them on the user's device and in the cloud.

-However, `DocumentGroup`-based apps are currently very limited when it comes to customizations.
-For instance, you can't add custom toolbar items to the document browser.
-Also, since a `DocumentGroup`-based app (unlike regular SwiftUI apps) doesn't have a view until you open a document, you can't present initial onboarding screens or modals from the document browser.
+However, document apps are currently very limited when it comes to customizations.
+For instance, you can't add custom toolbar items to the document browser, and since a `DocumentGroup` (unlike regular SwiftUI apps) doesn't have a view until you open a document, you can't present initial onboarding screens or modals from the document browser.

 DocumentKit aims to solve these problems.